 LOCAL FUNDS TO PROTECT OUR GREEN SPACES AND WATERWAYS HAVE DRIED UP

 Texans are proud of our state, but our green spaces and waterways are suffering from a pandemic that hit local funding for litter clean-up, illegal dumping enforcement, recycling infrastructure, and vital personal protective equipment (PPE).
 We are documenting the problem in local communities across Texas.
-Our members and followers have offered pictures from around the state to help understand litter and illegal dumping patterns, and to help find solutions.
+Our members and followers have offered pictures from around the state to help understand litter and illegal dumping patterns to help find solutions.
 Please click a location on the map or use the navigation bar below to see what's in your area.

 BE OUR EYES